mrbl270900/Shapes/README.md

-# Sharpes
+# Shapes
 projekt på datalogi RUC
-this is a simple java pogram that looks at sharpes
+this is a simple java pogram that looks at shapes